alexeykovalev/epg_magic_carousel/README.md

 # Magic EPG
-Unusual RecyclerView with custom LayoutManager
+Awesome RecyclerView with custom LayoutManager

 ## Short intro, please
 This demo app unleashes not trivial usage of `RecyclerView` component